 You know that feeling when you unearth a killer deal at a designer sample sale?
 Swiping your card always feels extra sweet when you know you’re paying a quarter of the price for something that’ll look deceptively chic.
 We get a similar thrill out of spotting an IKEA staple in a beautiful home—it’s like spotting a beautiful pair of shoes in the street and finding out they’re on sale at Zara right now.

 A little sheepskin can add a big impact to a room, especially when it involves a space with a fireplace!
 These fluffy numbers look best near vanities or beds, where we tend to linger in the morning.
-They are also fantastic when thrown atop a chair on by a sofa for an extra-cozy feel.
-You won’t find a more versatile piece for $15!
+They are also fantastic when thrown atop a chair or by a sofa for an extra-cozy feel.
+You won’t find a more versatile piece for $23.

 This black-and-white tribal rug adds intrigue to a monochrome room.
 Pair with simple furniture and let the diamond shapes infect the room with vibrancy.
 To give the Lappljung Ruta rug an even more elevated feel, try infusing subtle chrome and brass accents in the room to really make it stand out.